 Winter festivals are in full swing around Vancouver.
 However, with the rainy season also in full swing, it can be hard to find the perfect night to go out.
-At Christmas Glow, you don’t need to worry about the weather!
-All the activities, lights, and fun happen inside the giant greenhouses of Milner Gardens.
+At Glow Vancouver, you don’t need to worry about the weather!
+All the activities, lights, and fun happen inside out of the rain and cold.
 Pick any night to visit and don’t worry about the rain!

 We visited Harvest Glow in October, so the girls were very excited when we told them we were going to Christmas Glow.
 They immediately began reminiscing about their favourite parts of Harvest Glow.
 I assured them that the LED swings and the glowing hopscotch would still be there, but there’d be other, exciting things for Christmas.
 They couldn’t wait to go!